BS in Computer Science and Economics

 -

-The combined BS in Data Science and Economics integrates fundamental economics experience with a strong foundation in programming.
+The combined BS in Artificial Intelligence and Economics integrates fundamental economics experience with a strong foundation in machine learning, data systems, and intelligent computing.

 -